cloudbase/garm/doc/providers.md

 # that we have not yet added support for storing secrets in something like Barbican
 # or Vault.
 This will change in the future.
 However, for now, it's important to remember
 # that once you create a pool using one of the providers defined here, the name of that
-# provider must not be changes, or the pool will no longer work.
+# provider must not be changed, or the pool will no longer work.
 Make sure you remove any
 # pools before removing or changing a provider.
 [[provider]]
   # An arbitrary string describing this provider.
   name = "lxd_local"
   # Provider type.
 Garm is designed to allow creating providers which are used to spin
   # up compute resources, which in turn will run the github runner software.
-  # Currently, LXD is the only supported provider, but more will be written in the future.
+  # Currently, LXD is the only supprted provider, but more will be written in the future.
   provider_type = "lxd"
   # A short description of this provider.
 The name, description and provider types will
   # be included in the information returned by the API when listing available providers.